Other Complications

 Management

 When diagnosed early, we can undertake several steps to reduce the progression of the disease and prevent kidney failure.
-The various methods of management can be control of blood glucose and blood pressure levels, using medicines properly at the early stage of and limiting the use of protein intake in the daily food consumption.
+The various methods of management can be control of blood glucose and blood pressure levels, using medicines properly at the early stage, and limiting the use of protein intake in daily food consumption.

 Nerves